 Rangitoto Island sits majestically just off the Auckland coast, a short 25 minute cruise from downtown Auckland.
 Visible from Mission Bay to Cheltenham Beach, this 600 year old volcano boasts a unique landscape of rugged lava crops, lush native bush and sandy coves.
 Walk to the top for spectacular 360 degree views of Auckland and the Hauraki Gulf islands, or hop on board our Volcanic Explorer road train tour for a guided island experience.

 Maori know Rangitoto Island as ‘Te Rangi i totongia a Tamatekapua’ – the day the blood of Tamatekapua was shed, in reference to a major eruption that formed the volcanic peak, as well as a battle that occurred between warring tribes fought on the Island.
 Walking to the summit takes about an hour at an easy pace.
-Lookouts along the way provide some stunning views as you climb, and you can do a detour to explore the lava caves.
+Lookouts along the way provide some stunning views as you climb, and you can do a detour to explore the lava caves only 200 meters from the summit on the eastern side.
 Other tracks that skirt the coastline are sign posted from the wharf and vary in length and difficulty, so plan your visit in advance and make sure you leave enough time to return to the ferry wharf.

 Ferries depart regularly throughout the day.
 Bookings are essential and valid for travel on depature time and date indicated on ticket.
 Ticket is open for the return journey: